eyalgur1/eyalgur1.github.io/README.md

     <div class="container">
         <div class="bio">
             <img src="path/to/yourphoto.jpg" alt="Eyal Gur">
-            <p>I am currently pursuing a PhD in Data Science and Optimization, focusing on developing innovative solutions in machine learning, statistical estimation, and optimization algorithms.</p>
+            <p>I am a Ph.D. algorithm developer specializing in optimization problems within deep and machine learning, signal processing, data science, statistics, operations research, mathematics, and other related domains. <br> <br>My projects and ongoing endeavors, which include links to code repositories with detailed comments and PDF files, are listed below.
+Feel free to explore the provided links and don't hesitate to reach out to me for further information.</p>
         </div>

         <div class="sections-container">